mangalam-research/wed/README.rst

 Introduction
 ============

-Wed is a web-based editor that assists users in editing XML documents according to their own Relax NG schema.
+Wed is a schema-aware editor for XML documents.
 It runs in a web browser.
-It is alpha software.
-We aim to make it extensible, but the API is likely to change until we hit version 1.0.0.
+The software is at the beta stage.
+It is being used in a project for editing scholarly articles.
+We aim to make it extensible by means of a stable API, but the API is likely to change quickly for now.

+Wed is tested on Chrome, Firefox and Internet Explorer.

 Our extensive documentation can be `read here
 <http://mangalam-research.github.io/wed/>`_.